sausin/laravel-ovh/README.md

     // If you're not willing to DELETE uploaded objects by DEFAULT, leave it empty.
     // Really, if you don't know what you're doing, you should leave this empty as well.
     'deleteAfter' => env('OS_DEFAULT_DELETE_AFTER', null),

     // Optional variable to cache your storage objects in memory
-    // You must require league/flysystem-cached-adapter to enable caching 'cache' => true, // Defaults to false
+    // You must require league/flysystem-cached-adapter to enable caching
+    // This option is not available on laravel-ovh >= 7.0 'cache' => true, // Defaults to false

     // Optional variable to set a prefix on all paths